https://x.com/hinchleywschool/status/2001980510952907078

 Q. What do I do if I have the wrong paper?

 A. Invigilators will ask you to check you have the correct paper before the exam starts.
-If you think something is wrong, put your hand up and tell the Invigilator immediately.
+If you think something is wrong, put your hand up and tell an Invigilator immediately.

 Q. What do I do if I forget my Candidate Number?